Understanding ADSL broadband

 Compare the latest ADSL broadband deals.

-How ADSL broadband works
+How does ADSL broadband work?

 Before the advent of ADSL, dial-up was the most common method of connecting to the internet via a phone line.
 One problem with this method was that a connection could not be created when a phone call was being made.